VictorTeixeiraS/projects/projects/link-analyzer/2-hello_world/readme.md

 console.log('hello world')
 ```

 to that file.
-This will be the entrypoint.
+This will be the entry point.

 Next, edit the `package.json` file that was created during `npm init`.
 The scripts section should have something like: